 When thinking about your questions and concerns start with a bullet-point list of the things you want to highlight or ask about.
 When making this list consider:

 - How your child has been impacted.
 Ask them to explain how they have been affected and how they feel so you can share this at the meeting.

-- Were the statutory duties around exclusions followed? (check the statutory guidance from DfE including Annex C, pages 55-61 which is a guide for parents, and information from Child Law Advice)
+- Were the statutory duties around exclusions followed? (check the statutory guidance from DfE.
+There is a separate guide to school behaviour and exclusion for parents, and information from Child Law Advice)

 - Reading through the school’s evidence about the incident/s and support in place & identify any gaps or discrepancies in information.
 For example, what was put in place to help your child manage their feelings and behaviour, and was this having any impact?

 - Reading the schools’ behaviour policy as this may help you identify some further questions.
 For example, was the exclusion in accordance with their policy?

 - Check the support plan, (may be called something else eg. IEP, learning plan or Pupil Passport).
 You can ask school for a copy if you do not have one.
 Do you have any concerns about the support that was in place at the time of the incident/s?